 The guys leading our hike knew a little bit about the property’s history and told us this: Back during WWII, Olin owned New Haven’s Winchester Repeating Arms, the historic and semi-famous New Haven ammunition and munition company.
 This land, which Olin calls “Pine Swamp,” was a munitions testing area.
 Certainly necessary and important.

 Back then, I assume, Dixwell Avenue and its surrounding area weren’t the commercial wastelands they are today.
-The bunkers built into the hills stored the explosives (which, we were told, exploded on occasion) and the lakes were idea for firing certain types of guns and rounds for testing.
+The bunkers built into the hills stored the explosives (which, we were told, exploded on occasion) and the lakes were ideal for firing certain types of guns and rounds for testing.

 They’d set up strobes and film the ammo and review the films to learn how each round was tumbling through the air.
 Cool.

-Not so cool: Olin/Winchester would just dump, pile and bury all the waste.
+Not so cool: Olin/Winchester would just dump, pile, and bury all the waste.
 Ash, coke, whatever.
-Winchester moved into the manufacture of all sorts of household items including batteries and such and would use this land (and other areas a short way south of here) for dumping industrial waste.
+Winchester moved into the manufacture of all sorts of household items (including batteries and such) and would use this land (and other areas a short way south of here) for dumping industrial waste.
 Wetlands were useless and unimportant back then.

 And so it sits.
 People break into the property to fish for monster cancer fish – there’s evidence of this illicit activity all along the shores of the lakes.
 MMm, giant cancer fish.

 At this point, you’re wondering “Who is Olin?”
 Olin is a very old, very massive, very interesting company.
-They have manufactured EVERYTHING over their 130 year existence.
+They have manufactured EVERYTHING over their 130-year existence.
 Their corporate history is an amazing read.

-Seriously – go to About and then History.
+Seriously – go to the About and then History.
 You won’t believe what companies they’ve owned and the various businesses they’ve been – and still are – in.
 Skis, artillery ammunition, housing, cellophane, textiles, brass, pool chemicals, you name it.
 It’s nuts.
 You’d think they’d have a few bucks to clean up their messes.

 And in some cases, they do.
 Like in Hamden’s Newhall neighborhood a few blocks away, which is infamously on the Toxic Action Center’s Dirty Dozen list.
 The biggest street affected?
 Yeah, that’s Winchester Avenue.
 A nice touch.

-Yeah, so they built a school on top of toxic chemicals.
+Oh, and they built a school on top of toxic chemicals.
 And a neighborhood.
 A neighborhood that is being remediated as I write.

 Now, of course hundreds of companies did this all over the country and people were ignorant back in the day.
 I get that.
 But to allow the town to build a school on top of drums of chemicals is a bit nuts.
-Here’s a good article about the “shame of Hamden” that will make you mad.

 And at least now if you are researching homes in the area, you can find this about the Newhall section of Hamden.